APPLY HERE OR CLICK THE BUTTOM “APPLY NOW” : https://fs8.formsite.com/CNZLjX/ma2ywbxrov/index

 Summer School: Rethinking Development in Latin America III is an intensive three-week summer school (October 5 to October 23, 2026) devoted to critically reassessing development strategies in Latin America from a progressive, heterodox, and interdisciplinary perspective.
 The school is grounded in the Latin American structuralist tradition, while engaging contemporary debates on macroeconomics, inequality, industrial policy, democracy, and environmental sustainability.
-The program will feature the participation of globally recognized scholars and leading voices in development debates, including keynote contributions by internationally renowned academics such as Branko Milanovic.
+The program will feature the participation of globally recognized scholars and leading voices in development debates, including keynote contributions by internationally renowned academics.

 The motivation of the school stems from both an intellectual conviction and a political urgency.
 Latin American development continues to be shaped by persistent technological, territorial, and distributive gaps that cannot be overcome through market forces alone.
 At the same time, the limits and tensions of recent progressive government experiences call for an updated development agenda—one that combines analytical rigor, empirical evidence, and critical self-reflection to confront external constraints, productivity challenges, social inequality, and ecological transitions.

 Summer School: Rethinking Development in Latin America III is an intensive three-week summer school (October 5 to October 23, 2026) devoted to critically reassessing development strategies in Latin America from a progressive, heterodox, and interdisciplinary perspective.
 The school is grounded in the Latin American structuralist tradition, while engaging contemporary debates on macroeconomics, inequality, industrial policy, democracy, and environmental sustainability.
-The program will feature the participation of globally recognized scholars and leading voices in development debates, including keynote contributions by internationally renowned academics such as Branko Milanovic.
+The program will feature the participation of globally recognized scholars and leading voices in development debates, including keynote contributions by internationally renowned academics.

 The motivation of the school stems from both an intellectual conviction and a political urgency.
 Latin American development continues to be shaped by persistent technological, territorial, and distributive gaps that cannot be overcome through market forces alone.
 At the same time, the limits and tensions of recent progressive government experiences call for an updated development agenda—one that combines analytical rigor, empirical evidence, and critical self-reflection to confront external constraints, productivity challenges, social inequality, and ecological transitions.